Consumer Medicine Information (CMI)

 by plasma exchange.
 This may lead to further serious complications, including worsening

 of brain (neurological) function.
+Your doctor will monitor you for this.

 Keep all your doctor's appointments so that your progress can be checked.